mshenhera/test-jenkins-pipeline/frontend/readme.md

-trigger build for frontend only - failed trigger build for frontend only
+trigger build for frontend only - failed trigger build for frontend only - failed